ICanBoogie/Validate/README.md

 ### Validating data

-The `validate()` method is used to validate data.
-The method returns a [ValidationErrors][] instance if the validation failed, an empty array otherwise.
+The `validate()` method validates data.
+It returns a [ValidationErrors][] instance if the validation failed, an empty array otherwise.

 ```php
 <?php